crycode-de/mcp-can-boot/README.md

 ## Bootloader size

-This bootloader will fit into a 2048 words (4096 bytes) bootloader section.
+This bootloader will fit into a 2048 words (4096 bytes) bootloader section in most cases.
+Depending on the configuration (bitrate detection and LED support enabled) you may need to use a 4096 words (8192 bytes) bootloader section for some MCUs.

-The fuse bits of the MCU have to be set correctly to a boot flash section size of 2048 words and the boot reset vector must be enabled (BOOTRST=0).
+The fuse bits of the MCU have to be set correctly to a boot flash section size of 2048 (or 4096) words and the boot reset vector must be enabled (BOOTRST=0).

 ## Flashing the bootloader